databacker/mysql-backup/docs/scheduling.md

 If neither run once nor cron is set, then `mysql-backup` will use the frequency and optional delayed start options.

-The value for each is minutes.
+The frequency value is in minutes.
 Thus, you can set backup to run every hour by setting the frequency to `60`.
-Similarly, you can delay start by 2 hours by setting the delayed start to `120`.
+For a relative delayed start, prefix the number of minutes with `+`; for example, `+120` delays the first backup by 2 hours.

 You can set the frequency start via: